GSA/challenges-and-prizes/_all-challenges/1098-first-responder-uas-endurance-challenge.md

 <!-- Description start -->
 ### Description
 <p><strong>CONGRATULATIONS TO STAGE 1 & 2 WINNERS! <a href="https://www.firstresponderuaschallenge.org/finalists.php">See the list of winners.</a> </strong>Entries will be accepted in Stage 3 during the Walk-on Contest December 4 – 18.
-For any questions related to this Challenge contact href="mailto:psprizes@nist.gov".
+For any questions related to this Challenge contact <a href="mailto:psprizes@nist.gov".</a>.
 More details below.</p>
 <h3>Informational Materials</h3>
 <ul>
 <li><a href="https://capconcorp.egnyte.com/dl/FqF0hCXwEV/" target="_blank" rel="noopener">April 2, 2020 Webinar</a></li>